tooky/enigma/README.md

 characters, we didn't quite get to moving the rotors so we couldn't decode a message.

-We also suspect we have an off by one error, or we have misunderstood part of the specification, as we were expecting to have to do rotate at least one rotor just to encode/decode a single character.

 Its a great little exercise.
 If you want to try it your self download the [paper enigma machine](http://mckoss.com/Crypto/Paper%20Enigma.pdf).